 27. At the end of June 2013, broadband subscriptions were divided by 44 per cent via the copper access network (xDSL), 31 per cent via cable TV networks, 23 per cent via fibre network and 2 per cent via fixed radio access.
-Though the copper access network remains by far the most common form of access, the number of xDSL subscriptions has declined by about 57.000 from the end of June 2012 to the end of June 2013.
-However, this decline is more than compensated by the increase in the number of subscriptions over cable TV and fibre networks.
+Though the copper access network remains by far the most common form of access, the number of xDSL subscriptions has declined by about

-&lt;sup>6 "Trenger vi superbredbånd?" ("Do we need superfast broadband?").
+6 "Do we need superfast broadband?".
 Report from Norsk Telecom AS, February 2012.

-&lt;sup>7 According to the "Bredbåndsdekning 2013" ("Broadband coverage 2013") report, prepared by Nexia on commission from the Ministry of Government Administration, Reform and Church Affairs.
+7 According to the "Broadband coverage 2013" report, prepared by Nexia on commission from the Ministry of Government Administration, Reform and Church Affairs.